• Participant registration

 THURSDAY, JUNE 4 - DAY 2

-Tour in Val-d’Or: approximately 7 km of travel in total
+Route within Val-d’Or: approximately 7 km total

 Bus departure from Hôtel Forestel: 9:15 a.m.